hashicorp/hcp-terraform-operator/docs/faq.md

 - **How many Custom Resources can be managed by a single deployment of the Operator?**

   In theory, a single deployment of the Operator can manage thousands of resources.
-However, the Operator's performance depends on the number of API calls it does and the Terraform Cloud API [rate limit](https://developer.hashicorp.com/terraform/cloud-docs/api-docs#rate-limiting) for the token used.
+However, the Operator's performance depends on the number of API calls it does and the HCP Terraform API [rate limit](https://developer.hashicorp.com/terraform/cloud-docs/api-docs#rate-limiting) for the token used.

   The number of API calls the Operator does depends on multiple factors: